Daniel T. Barry: Survivor

 In 2006, Barry was a contestant on Survivor: Panama — Exile Island, the 12th season of the reality competition series Survivor.
 He started in the older male tribe and immediately bonded with Terry Deitz due to their common flying backgrounds.
 When the four tribes were reduced to two, Barry and Deitz made an all-male alliance with Austin Carty and Nick Stanbury from the younger tribe.
 Barry also bonded with Ruth-Marie Milliman, which led to her being blindsided when she was voted out in Episode Four.
 He reconciled with his alliance-mates and finally revealed to Stanbury his background as an astronaut in Episode Six.
 When the Casaya tribe won the combined Reward/Immunity Challenge in that episode and sent Sally Schumann to Exile Island (making her immune from the Tribal Council vote), Barry's fate was sealed.
 Carty and Stanbury were allied, so when Deitz voted against him, Barry was voted out 3–1.

 Battlebots

 Barry competed on the televised robot combat tournament Battlebots revival series on ABC, with his combat robot Black Ice, a shooter pusher wedge bot.
 He premiered in 2016 with robot combat partner Dr. Dan Parrish in the tournament.

+He also served as a script consultant for the 2021 film Stowaway.